Antiparallel d-stable Traces and a Stronger Version of Ore Problem: Concluding remarks

-This alternative characterization is especially interesting since embeddings of graphs in pseudosurfaces have received much less attention than embeddings in surfaces, although the literature does contain some results, see~\cite{pet-1971} or~\cite{abr-2006} for example.
+This alternative characterization is especially interesting since embeddings of graphs in pseudosurfaces have received much less attention than embeddings in surfaces, although the literature does contain some results (Petroelje 1971; Abrams and Slilaty~2006).